 From the vivid blue houses in Jodhpur to the dreamy intricacy of the Taj Mahal, each architectural wonder you'll encounter on this journey tells the story of a fascinating past, complemented by the culturally-rich modern society that surrounds it.

 Welcome to the beautiful chaos of Delhi!
-After arriving on your morning flight, jump-in right into the hustle and bustle of the capital of India and its second most populous city.
-Considered as one of the oldest existing cities in the world, Delhi’s importance lies not just in its past glory as the seat of empires and magnificent monuments, but also in the rich and diverse cultures.
+After arriving by flight, jump-in right into the hustle and bustle of the capital of India and its second-most populous city.
+Considered as one of the oldest existing cities in the world, Delhi’s importance lies not just in its past glory as of the seat of empires and magnificent monuments, but also in the rich and diverse cultures.

-Afterwards visit Gurudwara Bangla Sahib, one of the most prominent Sikh temples, or Sikh house of worship, in Delhi, India and known for its association with the eighth Sikh Guru, Guru Har Krishan, as well as the pool inside its complex, known as the "Sarovar."
+Afterwards visit Gurudwara Bangla Sahib, one of the most prominent Sikh temples, or Sikh house of worship in Delhi and known for its association with the eighth Sikh Guru, Guru Har Krishan.
+There is also a sacred pool inside its complex, known as the "Sarovar."

-After a nice breakfast, check out from hotel.
-The private car will drop you at Delhi train station.
-Board the superfast train for Agra.
+After a nice breakfast, check out from the hotel.
+The private car will drop you at the Delhi train station.
+Board the morning superfast train for Agra which departs from Delhi by around 8:00 AM.
+In less than two hours you'll reach Agra.
 Welcome to the Agra city of Wonderful Taj Mahal.
 Agra is blessed with one of the Seven Wonders of the World the “Taj Mahal”.
-City with its rich culture, history and architectural work stands in the top of the tourist destination in India.
+A city with its rich culture, history, and architectural work stands at the top of the tourist destination in India.

 The driver will meet you at Agra train station.
 On arrival visit Agra Fort, a historical fort, which remained the main residence of the Mughal emperors till 1638.
 After the fort visit check-in at your hotel.
-Freshen up and enjoy the best of indian and mughali cuisine at your lunch.
-Later visit the "jewel box" which is often is often regarded as a draft of the Taj Mahal - Baby Taj.
-In the evening stroll along the local market area - the best place to see shades of India.
-Overnight stay at hotel in Agra.
+Freshen up and head out for lunch at a nice restaurant in the city.
+Later visit the Tomb of Itmad-ud-Daula, the "jewel box" which is often regarded as a draft of the Taj Mahal - Baby Taj.
+In the evening take a stroll in the local market - the best place to see the shades of India.
+Overnight stay will be at a hotel in Agra.

 Meals: Breakfast & Lunch

-Early in the morning visit Keoladeo National Park (a UNESCO World Heritage Site), also known as Bharatpur Bird Sanctuary.
-It is a home to over 360 bird species, including aquatic birds, visitors from Afghanistan, Turkmenistan, China and Siberia.
-After a delicious breakfast check-out from hotel and head towards Ranthambore.
-Once a private game reserve of the royal House of Jaipur, Ranthambore National Park and Tiger Reserve is one of the world’s best known wilderness areas.
+Reach Bharatpur before noon.
+Check-in at the hotel on arrival.
+In the afternoon visit Keoladeo National Park (a UNESCO World Heritage Site), also known as Bharatpur Bird Sanctuary.
+It is home to over 360 bird species, including aquatic birds, visitors from Afghanistan, Turkmenistan, China, and Siberia.
+Enjoy a rickshaw ride in the national park.

 Meals: Breakfast & Dinner